tsdev/spinw/docs/pages/swfiles/sw_multicolor.md

   100.

 `flipud`
 : If true the colormaps are inverted.
-Optional, default is false.
+Optional, default value is false.

 ### Output Arguments